mosaic-design-system/docs/src/components/card.md

       ## Using a Card

-      **Cards** are used to display all content with the application.
+      **Cards** are used to display all content within the application.
 On a page you could have just one **Card**, or hundreds of **Cards**, depending on what you are needing to do.  **Cards** can be laid out in grids, but the grids should be responsive so that **Cards** tend to stay a similar size and more vertical space is used on smaller screens by decreasing the number of columns.

       ### Nested Cards